 Preparation for the Sacrament of Matrimony is one of the most important times of faith in a couple's life.
 In addition to meeting with a priest in preparation of their wedding, engaged couples have the opportunity to be mentored through a married couple of the parish.
 Married couples are invited to serve as mentors for those couples preparing for the sacrament of marriage.
 Mentor couples guide engaged couples through a marriage-preparation program and share the joys and challenges of marriage with the engaged.
 Mentor couples set the engaged couple on a blessed path to the Sacrament of Matrimony while enriching their own marriages and deepening their own faith.

-Mom’s Ministry is a group for Catholic moms to meet for support in family life and grow in our Catholic faith.
+Mom’s Ministry is a group for moms to meet for support in family life and grow in our Catholic faith.
 Our mission is prayer, education, and fellowship.
 All moms are welcome who still have children in their care. mandatory attendance is not required.
-We meet from 8:00-9:30 pm on the 4th Wednesday in the months of August, September, October, January, March & April at the High School Chapel and room 7:7.
+We meet from 8:15-9:30 pm on the 2nd and 4th Mondays at the High School in Room 7:7.

 PSR is open to all public school students entering grades Kindergarten through 8 for the school year.
 Volunteer instructors are needed annually to staff each grade or to assist.
 Through formal education and by their example, these catechists aid parents in bringing their children into a fuller understanding of our Catholic Faith.

 If you are a married couple and enjoy living your faith, you can help engaged couples prepare for the Sacrament of Matrimony.
 St. Anthony offers Pre-Cana class on the 1st Sunday in March each year.
 Our married couples share various aspects of their married life for the benefit of the engaged couples.